tapyu/haykin-neural-networks-and-learning-machines/README.md

-# haykin-neural-networks-and-learning-machines
-Matlab code solution of the book "Neural Networks and Learning Machines", by Simon Haykin.
+This repository contains the Official Matlab code solution of the book "Neural Networks and Learning Machines", by Simon Haykin.